Ye Jianying: Second Sino-Japanese War

+Post-war

 After the establishment of the People's Republic of China, Ye was placed in charge of Guangdong, which was to cost him his political career under Mao's reign.
 Ye understood that the economic conditions in the province were very different from those in the rest of China, since most Cantonese landlords were peasants themselves who participated in production without exploiting their tenants.
 He therefore declined to dispossess the landlords, and instead protected their businesses and land.
 However, Ye's policies contradicted the general directives of the Party-mandated land reform, which emphasized class struggle.
 His policies deemed too soft, Ye and his local cadres were soon replaced by Lin Biao's, and a much harsher policy was implemented and hundreds of thousands of Cantonese landlords were executed, with Ye's political career effectively over.

 However, Mao did not forget what Ye had done for him during the Long March, and thus removed him only from political posts while preserving his military positions.
 As a result, until 1968, Ye remained active in various military functions, having been made a marshal in 1955.
 Ye was clever in using his military influence to provide limited support and he was responsible for interfering with assassination attempts on reformers.

 Lin Biao died in an aircraft crash in 1971 (the Lin Biao incident).
 During the subsequent Criticize Lin, Criticize Confucius campaign, many generals who had been supported by Lin were removed and military programs Lin had implemented were canceled.
 In 1973, the PLA completed a thorough re-organization.
 Thereafter, Ye handled the PLA's operations in consultation with Zhou Enlai.
 In 1975, Ye was appointed Defense Minister, filling Lin Biao's former post.
 From 1973, he was also a Vice Chairman of the Central Committee of the Chinese Communist Party.